junxit/us-congress-bills-113/metadata.md

 - 2014-03-11 — Mr. Crawford moved to suspend the rules and pass the bill. (consideration: CR H2264)
 - 2014-03-11 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H2264-2265)
 - 2014-03-11 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H2264-2265)
+- 2014-03-12 — Received in the Senate and Read twice and referred to the Committee on Environment and Public Works.